J. R. Conrad: Time off from football (1998–2000)

 After his injury, Conrad had to return to Oklahoma and had back surgery in 1999.
 He took some time off from playing football following the injury and believed his NFL career was likely over.
 He returned to the University of Oklahoma to finish the remaining nine credit hours of his degree in social studies.

-He was drafted by the Barcelona Dragons in the 14th round of the 1999 NFL Europe draft, but never signed with the team.
+He was selected by the Barcelona Dragons in the 14th round of the 1999 NFL Europe draft, but never signed with the team.

 While watching an Oklahoma high school all-state game, Conrad suddenly received a call from the Dallas Cowboys, inviting him to come to training camp.
 He initially did not believe it was a legitimate request for him to actually play with the team, as he had not been involved in football in about two years and had put on some weight, now weighing in at about 330 pounds.